Skip to main content

 Overview

-KGS Pte Ltd is a Singapore-based company with seven years of expertise in battery recycling and e-waste disposal.
-The company is committed to advancing the processing of lithium-ion batteries within the circular economy, focusing on sustainable solutions that support net-zero emissions.
+KGS Pte Ltd is a Singapore-based company specialising in battery recycling and e-waste disposal.
+Committed to advancing sustainable solutions within the circular economy, the company focuses on improving the processing and recovery of valuable materials from lithium-ion batteries.

 Data source